Once4All: Skeleton-Guided SMT Solver Fuzzing with LLM-Synthesized Generators: Experimental Evaluation

 \end{itemize}

-\mypara{Types of Bugs.} Following the practices of previous studies~\cite{winterer2020validating,DBLP:journals/pacmpl/WintererZS20,yao2021sae,sunvalidating}, we categorize the bugs found in SMT solvers into three main different types.
+\mypara{Types of Bugs.} Following the practices of previous studies~\cite{winterer2020validating,DBLP:journals/pacmpl/WintererZS20,yao2021sae,sunvalidating}, we categorize the bugs found in SMT solvers into three main types.
 The three categories of bugs are defined as follows:

 $\bullet$ \textit{Soundness bugs}: This type of bug occurs when two solvers provide opposite results for the same formula, where one solver reports \texttt{sat} while the other reports \texttt{unsat}.
-Such inconsistencies are considered as soundness bugs.
+Such inconsistencies are considered soundness bugs.

-$\bullet$ \textit{Invalid model bugs}: An invalid model refers to a solver correctly identifying a formula as satisfiable (\texttt{sat}), but the model provided by the solver is incapable of satisfying the constraints in the formula.
+$\bullet$ \textit{Invalid model bugs}: An invalid model bug occurs when a solver correctly identifies a formula as satisfiable (\texttt{sat}), but the provided model fails to satisfy the constraints in the formula.

 $\bullet$ \textit{Crash bugs}: This type of bug occurs when a solver exhibits abnormal behavior during the solving process, such as assertion violations and segmentation faults.

 \mypara{Environment.} We conduct all of our experiments on a machine equipped with an Intel Xeon CPU Gold-6248 processor (20 cores and 256GB RAM) running a Docker container with the Ubuntu 20.04 64-bit operating system.
 In line with prior studies~\cite{yao2021sae,sunvalidating}, we set the time limit for solving queries for each test formula to 10 seconds.